endoflife-date/endoflife.date/products/amazon-linux.md

 June 30, 2023_.
 User-space Application Binary Interface (ABI) compatibility is guaranteed for [specific packages][al2-faq].

-## Amazon Linux 2022
+## Amazon Linux 2023

-AWS announced [Amazon Linux 2022](https://aws.amazon.com/linux/amazon-linux-2022/) as a successor to Amazon Linux 2, which uses Fedora as the upstream and is currently in preview.
-Starting with AL2022, a new major version of Amazon Linux releases every two years, includes minor quarterly releases, and comes with five years of long-term support.
+AWS announced [Amazon Linux 2023][al2023] as a successor to Amazon Linux 2, which uses Fedora as the upstream and is currently in preview.
+Starting with AL2023, a new major version of Amazon Linux releases every two years, includes minor quarterly releases, and comes with five years of long-term support.
 Every major version release will be supported under active development for 2 years, followed by a maintenance phase of 3 years.

+See the [frequently asked questions][al2023-faq] for more details.

 ## Security Notifications